 Particles object can also contain a

-Bonds object, which in turn is a container for
+which in turn is a container for the

-and is processed by modifiers.
-Modifiers may alter individual data objects within a
+and which then gets processed by the modifier steps of a data pipeline.
+Modifiers may alter individual data objects within the

-add new data objects to the collection, or insert additional sub-objects into nested containers.
+add new data objects to the top-level collection, or crreate additional sub-objects in nested container objects.

 When you call the

 holding the computation results of the pipeline.
 The